 Traditionally from China it the least processed and oxidized of all the teas.
 It is only picked a few days of the year when the bai hao appears on the shoots.
 This tea is gentle and has fresh bamboo, asparagus or earthy flavors.

 Green tea leaves are heat processed which is done by pan-frying or roasting leaves as done in China or in Japan they steam the leaves.
-This tea has bolder citrus like flavors.
+This tea has bolder citrus-like flavors.
 It’s color can vary anywhere from a dark to a pale green.

 This tea is semi-oxidized and come from China and Taiwan.
 It is made from larger, mature leaves.
 They pick the leaves – let it wilt – roll them out – oxidize it – and then it gets fired.
 This is a very unique process which gives the tea the widest range of flavors and aromas depending of the amount of time steeping.

-This is the fine powdered tea that the most Western Countries are familiar with.
+This is the fine powdered tea that most Western Countries are familiar with.
 The leaves are fully oxidized and picked when young.
 The tea is divided between broken leaf and full leaf categories.
 Being broken leaves, which happens during processing, make the tea quicker to make and contain higher levels of caffeine.
 This is the typical “English Tea”.

-Oh how blessed we are with this red caffeine free tea!
+Oh how blessed we are with this red caffeine-free tea!
 This tea is indigenous to South Africa and is of course known for its red color and naturally sweet flavor.
-It has needle like leaves and is harvested during summer.
+It has needle-like leaves and is harvested during summer.
 Oxidation enhances the flavor of the tea which also turns the leaves from green to red.

-This is actually not a tea as the ingredients does not come from the Camellia Sinensis plant.
+This is actually not tea as the ingredients do not come from the Camellia Sinensis plant.
 Herbal teas can be made out of a variety of different herbs such as mint, roots, flowers etc. This is a plant and floral infusion which offers a wide range of tastes and aromas.

-Teas, depending the type, have a wide variety of health benefits.
+Teas, depending on the type, have a wide variety of health benefits.
 It contains antioxidants which help to keep us young and protect us from pollution damage.
 It has less caffeine than coffee, so no caffeine spikes.
 It might reduce your risk of heart attack and stroke.
 It may help you protect your bones.
-It decreases tooth loss, boost your immune system and sooth your digestive system.
+It decreases tooth loss, boosts your immune system and soothe your digestive system.
 As said before, it depends on the type of tea.
 So do some research and find out what tea will work the best for you.